skyslasher/de.ergomation.wp-civi-mosaico/README.md

 property editor that shows all available Wordpress posts.
 It applies the post title, excerpt with adjustable length an a read more button with just one click.
 In addition, section margins can be applied and href anchors can be set to allow an easy in-mail navigation via a TOC.
+As a bonus, embedding images into HTML mails can be optionally set (Mailings->Wordpress - Mosaico integration settings).
+This feature generates larger emails, but images are immediately visible when viewing the mail, without having to allow remote images in the mail program.

 ![Screenshot](/images/screenshot_2.png)
 Gallery reflecting Wordpress media in Mosaico